 - Preheat oven to 350°F (175°C) and butter three 7-inch (18-cm) cake pans.
 Dust all three with flour, shake out excess and set aside.

-- Sift flour and spices in a medium bowl and set aside.
+- Sift flour, baking powder and spices in a medium bowl and set aside.
 Cream butter in another bowl, add the sugars and beat until fluffy.
 Beat in vanilla and salt, then eggs one at a time until incorporated.
 Whisk in 1/2 of the flour mixture until incorporated.
 Next, whisk in apple cider and sauce.
 Once incorporated add the rest of the flour and whisk until no dry patches are left.

 - Divide batter evenly between the pans and bake for 20-30 minutes, until a toothpick inserted in the center of each cake comes out clean.
 Cool cakes in the pans for about 10 minutes, then flip upside down on a clean kitchen towel and let cool completely.
 At this point you can wrap each cake and store all three in the refrigerator for a few hours or overnight, as that makes the cake easier to assemble.

 - When your cake layers are completely cool, make the frosting: Cream mascarpone in a bowl with a spatula.
 Pour over whipping cream and beat with a hand mixer (or in a stand mixer) on medium-high speed until soft peaks form.
 Add maple syrup and sugar and beat for another minute or two, until the frosting is smooth and form firm peaks.
 (Do not over-beat!!
 The frosting has to be smooth and it should hold its form when you grab some with a spoon, but know that it’ll harden even more as the cake chills).